Integrate Symfony with Storyblok

 Use Storyblok to manage the content of your website built with Symfony.

-Create a new Symfony project by following the Installation page from its official documentation.
+Create a new Symfony project by following the official installation manual.

-If you already have a Storyblok account, go to app.storyblok.com or log in with GitHub to continue.
+If you already have a Storyblok account, log into app.storyblok.com or log in with GitHub to continue.

-Create a new blank space to follow the tutorial from scratch, or start from the core blueprint.
+Create a new blank space to follow the tutorial from scratch.

 Installation